Skip to main content

 PoliticsPolitics·By Nancy Flanders

-The Illinois Senate has advanced a bill that would legalize assisted suicide.
-SB 1950, which is a food safety preparation bill, includes an amendment aimed at legalizing assisted death.
-It passed with the minimum required three votes on Friday at 3:00 a.m. and will now go to the desk of Gov. JB Pritzker.
+While most Illinoisans were asleep, the Illinois Senate passed a bill legalizing assisted suicide — and they did it by hiding it inside a completely unrelated bill.
+SB 1950, which is a food safety preparation bill, included an amendment to legalize assisted death.
+It passed with the minimum required three votes on Friday at 3:00 a.m. and will now go to the desk of Governor JB Pritzker.

 Key Takeaways:

-• After an assisted suicide bill failed to advance in both the Illinois House and Senate earlier this year, its supporters snuck language to legalize physician-assisted death into a food safety preparation bill.
+• After an assisted suicide bill failed to advance in both the Illinois House and Senate earlier this year in the previous session, its supporters slipped language to legalize physician-assisted death into an amendment within a completely unrelated food safety preparation bill.

-• That bill passed the House but stalled in the Senate before the session ended.
+• That bill previously passed the House but stalled in the Senate before the session ended.

 • It was revived last week and passed the Senate by three votes.